Anderselk/ModelingW25/README.md

 # ModelingW25
 ESAM346, other projects
-# ESAM 346 Projects – Numerical Methods for Dynamical Systems
+# MATLAB W25 Projects – Numerical Methods for Dynamical Systems

-This repository contains two major simulation-based projects developed for ESAM 346 (Modeling and Computation in Applied Math).
+This repository contains two major simulation-based projects developed for Modeling and Computation in Applied Math.
 Each project focuses on numerical methods applied to different physical models using MATLAB.

 ## Contents

-- [HW1: Vortex Interaction Simulation]
+- [Vortex Interaction Simulation]
-- [HW4: Fiber Extrusion Simulation]
+- [Fiber Extrusion Simulation]

 ---

-## HW1: Vortex Interaction Simulation
+## Vortex Interaction Simulation

 **Objective:**
 Simulate the behavior of vortices and a passive particle in 2D flow using numerical integration methods.